Import study data from CSV

 • Import one or more types of data at the same time

-Select Import from CSV and upload files for each type of data you wish to import.
+On the Import study data page, select Import from CSV and upload files for each type of data you wish to import.
 You can import one or more types of data at the same time.

 RevMan will notify you if the format of the data is incorrect or inconsistent between files.

+All validation issues must be resolved in order to complete the import.
 See Common errors with data import files.

-When you have solved all import validation issues, if any, click Import study data
+When you have solved all import validation issues, if any, click Import study data and confirm by clicking OK, continue.

-Note: A version will be tagged in the history before import, so you can revert to it if necessary.
+A version will be tagged in the history before import, so you can revert to it if necessary.

 Common errors with data import files